-- (C) of good moral character; and - (D) have been retained to appear in this court. - (2) A pro hac vice applicant may not file electronically unless granted leave to appear pro hac vice. - (3) An applicant attorney must obtain the name, address, telephone number, and written consent of local counsel who is a member of the bar of this court and with whom the court and opposing counsel may readily communicate regarding the conduct of the case, upon whom documents will be served, and who will be responsible to participate as required under subsection (6) of this rule. - (4) Local counsel must file a motion for the applicant attorney's admission pro hac vice but need not comply with L.R.
+- (C) of good moral character; and - (D) have been retained to appear in this court. - (2) A pro hac vice applicant may not file electronically unless granted leave to appear pro hac vice. - (3) An applicant attorney must obtain the name, address, telephone number, and written consent of local counsel who is a member of the bar of this court with a physical office within the geographical boundaries of the District of Montana and with whom the court and opposing counsel may readily communicate regarding the conduct of the case, upon whom documents will be served, and who will be responsible to participate as required under subsection (7) of this rule. - (4) Local counsel must file a motion for the applicant attorney's admission pro hac vice but need not comply with L.R.
 7.1(c)(1).
-Counsel must attach to the motion the applicant's affidavit or declaration stating, under penalty of perjury: - (A) the applicant's state or territory of residence and office addresses, including firm name and telephone, fax, and e-mail contact information; - (B) that the applicant has paid or will pay, simultaneously with filing the application, the admission fee shown on the court's website, subject to reimbursement if the application is denied; - (C) that the applicant either has completed the District of Montana's online training for electronic filing or is proficient in electronic filing in another federal district court; - (D) by what court(s) the applicant has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (E) that the applicant is in good standing and eligible to practice in these courts;
+Counsel must attach to the motion the applicant's affidavit or declaration stating, under penalty of perjury: - (A) the applicant's state or territory of residence and office addresses, including firm name and telephone, fax, and e-mail contact information; - (B) that the applicant has paid or will pay, simultaneously with filing the application, the admission fee shown on the court's website, subject to reimbursement if the application is denied; - (C) that the applicant either has reviewed the CM/ECF User's court's website completed the District of Montana's online training for electronic filing or is proficient in electronic filing in another federal district court; - (D) by what court(s) the applicant has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any;